 Pvt.
 James William Sallee

 | Pvt.
-James William
+James W.

 Sallie was the son of Hez Sallee and Sarah

-Cunnigham-Sallee.
+Cunningham-Sallee.
 He was born on May 18,

-1916 in Mercer County, Kentucky.
+1916, in Mercer County, Kentucky.
 With his

 four brothers and one sister, he grew up in